Ethics management and tip-offs

 Read Stephen Saad's message on the Group's commitment to ethics and upholding our value of integrity here.

-The Group has appointed Regional Ethics Officers who stakeholders can contact regarding any ethics issues.
+The Group has appointed Regional Ethics & Compliance Officers who stakeholders can contact regarding any ethics or compliance queries.

-Download the Aspen Regional Ethics Officers February 2019 contact details here:
+Download the Aspen Regional Ethics & Compliance Officers October 2021 contact details below:

 Codes of conduct